zenofund/DriversOnDemand/ADMIN_ANALYTICS_SETUP.md

 # Admin Analytics & Setup Documentation

 ## Overview
-This document covers the comprehensive analytics dashboard and admin account management system for the Drivers On Demand platform.
+This document covers the comprehensive analytics dashboard and admin account management system for the Draba platform.

 ---